SAMSON

 SAMSON (Software for Adaptive Modeling and Simulation Of Nanosystems) is a computer software platform for molecular design being developed by OneAngstrom and previously by the NANO-D group at the French Institute for Research in Computer Science and Automation (INRIA).

 SAMSON has a modular architecture that makes it suitable for different domains of nanoscience, including material science, life science, and drug design.

-SAMSON Elements

-SAMSON Elements are modules for SAMSON, developed with the SAMSON software development kit (SDK).
-SAMSON Elements help users perform tasks in SAMSON, including building new models, performing calculations, running interactive or offline simulations, and visualizing and interpreting results.
+SAMSON Extensions, developed with the SAMSON software development kit (SDK), help users perform tasks, including building new models, performing calculations, running interactive or offline simulations, and visualizing and interpreting results.

-SAMSON Elements may contain different class types, including for example: